|

 songwriters themselves, sharing with their audience plaintive lyrics, gritty

-instrumentals, and timeless stories, which can be found on this first
+instrumentals, and timeless stories, which can be found on their first

 |

 released her (almost) all-waltz album recorded late summer 2003.
-It's called
+Megan on

 |